bjoris33/Coding_Projects/README.md

 ## Python_scripts
 * ena_meta.py - a script for fetching metadata information from sample XML file on ENA
 * accession_matching.py - a script for building assembly download links for ENA from list of samples of raw reads
+* wgs_links.py - python script for generating a text file of download links to

 ## R_scripts
 * pca_sep_loop.R - a script for separating features based on the PCA values